JosieOnGit/Luniks/Stories/Lúniks Timeline.md

 ## 2033 - ELE Corridor opens, connecting the planets
 In **2033**, the first connection between Earth and Lúniks officially opened, connecting the blooming cities of Lyon and Nóve Réjkjavik with each other.
 Over the next few months, it would also connect Lyon to Shánzhe and Kérisant-Civem.
 In the next few years, more and more connections would bloom up throughout nations in Europe and Asia, making travelling between Lúniks and Earth increasingly accessible as time went on.

+## 2034 - Asian Space Agency (ASA) is founded
+On **October 21st, 2034**, the various Pacific space agencies of the **JAXA**, **CNSA**, and **ISRO**, unite and merge together under one banner and agency, similarly to when the **ESA** and **NASA** merged together in **1997**.
+After an intensive research process by the ISRO, their first mission under the new banner of the **ASA** is to create a settlement on the moon for continued on-site research, laying their eyes especially on the long-term effects of being in low- or zero-gravity, and what humanity can achieve when in space.
+Additionally, the **ASA** hopes to shake hands with the **ESA** once more to establish a plan and lay the groundwork for a possible settlement on the moon of Lúniks in the further future.

 ## 2035 - United States collapses
 Follows up **US unrest after PALMER-EDEN** and **Secession of Illinois**.
 A more concrete timeline and more information will be available at [[Collapse of United States]].